 Each individual and team contestant will be provided with a six-foot table in a large room to display prototypes or artifacts or information materials and flyers relating to the product/service the contestants are proposing in their new ventures.

 Members of the team or the individual (in case of individual contestant) must be present at their designated tables to describe their displays and answer questions to visitors.
 All contestants should be versed in the venture to be able to explain it to visitors in 2-3 minutes.

-The Trade Fair will last an hour and a half and be a public event.
+The Trade Fair will last an hour and be a public event.

 Individual tables will be judged for a prize for the Best Trade Fair Presentation.
 Thus, the products or services should be presented in a professional, attractive and informative way.

 One member of each team, and in the case of an individual contestant that individual, will make a presentation to the panel of judges.
 In the case of teams, the team will select their presenter.
 The order of the presentations will be selected randomly.

 The pitch is an oral presentation made without interruption in sixty seconds.

 The pitch, while demonstrating communication skills, describes the business proposal succinctly and persuasively so much so that the judges, if they were actual venture capitalists, would be eager to fund it.